 In the summer of 1843 the four women Orange Wight knew of as Joseph's wives would leave the Smith circle: Eliza Snow, Flora Woodworth, Emily Partridge, and Eliza Partridge.
-It could be that their presence proximate to Joseph too great a risk.
+It could be that their presence proximate to Joseph, in light of Orange Wight's comment, was too great a risk.
 Orange Wight's manner of describing his knowledge seemed innocuous to him, and has seemed unremarkable to prior researchers.
 But Orange didn't realize he was part of the Striker community, and prior researchers have ignored the underground of illicit intercourse.

 In the wake of the Orange Wight incident, Joseph's journal for October 5, 1843 states, "Joseph forbids [teaching plurality of wives], and the practice thereof-No man shall have but one wife."
-6 Some have read this as a global rejection of plural marriage, hoping to prove that Joseph never taught a plurality of wives.
+8 Some have read this as a global rejection of plural marriage, hoping to prove that Joseph never taught a plurality of wives.
 However the data is overwhelming that Joseph did teach Celestial marriage and a plurality of wives.
-It appears the October 1843 journal entry reflected a tactical retreat from plural marriage in light of some perceived threat, possibly due in part to Orange Wight's comments.
+It appears the October 1843 journal entry reflected a tactical retreat from plural marriage in light of some perceived threat, likely due in part to Orange Wight's comments.